 The Office of Project Management and Permitting coordinates state multi-agency regulatory reviews and authorizations, while collaboratively engaging federal agencies on land use planning and policy initiatives to maintain and enhance the state's economy, quality of life, and maximize the value of Alaska's vast natural resources.

-- Permit coordination for large and complex natural resource development projects.
+- Coordinate the review and authorization of large and complex natural resource development projects.

-- Engage in outreach and educational opportunities to inform the public, industry, legislature, and federal agencies of state interests and positions on federal actions, large projects, grants, and geo-spatial activities.
+- Engage in outreach and educational opportunities to inform the public, industries, legislature, and federal agencies of state interests and positions on large projects, federal actions, and grants.

 |Mission Results||Core Services|